dab-code/toolio/README.md

 <link href="https://unpkg.com/@dab-code/toolio@[version]/dist/toolio.css" rel="stylesheet">
 ```

 ### Customizing the tooltips
+As I was looking for the easiest way to get started, I chose to use css variables to style the tooltips.
+This means it should be quite easy to overrule the default styling. 🎂

-Out of the box Toolio uses css variables, which you can easily overwrite by creating a `[toolio]` selector in your preferred styling language.
-Go ahead and go nuts! 🥜
+To change the variables, create a new scoped selector name `[toolio]´ and go nuts! 🥜

 ```
 [toolio] {